 In the early 90’s, a company called Custom Coasters International (CCI) started to build wooden roller coasters.
 Using modern technology, they revisited the olden, steep, twisted designs of the 1920’s.
 Suddenly people were very interested in wooden coasters again thanks to woodies like The Raven at Holiday World in Indiana, USA; Megafobia at Oakwood Park in Wales, UK; Tonnerre de Zeus at Parc Astérix in France; Shivering Timbers at Michigan’s Adventure, USA; Medusa at Six Flags Mexico; and Boulder Dash at Lake Compounce in Connecticut, USA.

-Designed to give a sense of flight, B&M opened Batman The Ride at Six Flags Great America in Illinois, USA, which provided large, sweeping inversions and intense g-forces.
+Designed to give a sense of flight, B&M opened Batman The Ride on May 9, 1992 at Six Flags Great America in Illinois, USA, which provided large, sweeping inversions and intense g-forces.
 B&M inverted roller coasters remain one of the most popular coasters in the world and are still built to this day.

-Magnum XL-200 opened at Cedar Point in Ohio, USA, as the tallest, fastest, steepest full-length steel roller coaster in the world.
+Magnum XL-200 opened at Cedar Point in Ohio, USA, on May 6, 1989 as the tallest, fastest, steepest full-length steel roller coaster in the world.
 The 205 foot (62m) tall coaster would be Arrow Dynamics’ fourth and final installment for Cedar Point.

 After working with Arrow Dynamics on construction of the Corkscrew at Alton Towers in the UK, Vekoma broke off to build their own design of roller coasters.
 This began with the Boomerang coaster, a shuttle roller coaster that uses a chain lift to raise the train, which is dropped through a series of inversions, meets a second lift hill to raise it to the top of a second spike, and then drops to reverse course back to the station.
-Over 50 Vekoma Boomerangs have been constructed, making it one of the most popular coaster designs in the world.
+Starting with the first four in 1984, over 50 Vekoma Boomerangs have been constructed, making it one of the most popular coaster designs in the world.

-Moonsault Scrambler, built by Sanoyas Hishino Meisho, became the first roller coaster break the 200 feet (61m) limit at Fujiyoshida in Japan.
+Moonsault Scrambler, built by Sanoyas Hishino Meisho, became the first roller coaster break the 200 feet (61m) limit when it opened on June 24, 1983 at Fujiyoshida in Japan.
 Standing 233 feet (71m), Moonsault Scrambler’s record would remain unbroken until 1996.

 King Kobra opened at Kings Dominion in Virginia, USA, as the world’s first launched roller coaster.
 Using a 50-ton counterweight, the coaster train was launched at speeds of 53 mph (85 km/h) to go through a vertical loop and travel up a vertical spike, to then reverse and travel backwards through the course.